Quantizations of conical symplectic resolutions I: local and global structure

 The following proposition says that the condition of admitting a quantized moment map is no stronger than the condition of admitting a classical moment map.
 Recall that we use $\chi(\mg)$ to denote the vector space of characters $\mg\to\C$.

-\begin{proposition} Suppose that the action of $G$ on $\fX$ admits a $G\times\bS$-equivariant classical moment map $\mu\colon\fX\to\mg^*$.
-Then the action on $(\fX,\cQ)$ admits a quantized moment map that induces $\mu$ in the manner described above.
-Furthermore, if $\fX$ has no non-constant functions of non-positive $\bS$-weight, then the set of quantized moment maps is a torsor for $\chi(\mg)$. \end{proposition}
+\begin{proposition} For any $\bS$-equivariant quantization $\cQ$ of $\fX$, the pair $(\fX,\cQ)$ admits a Hamiltonian $G$-action that induces $\mu$ in the manner described above and the set of quantized moment maps compatible with a given $G$-action on $\cQ$ is a torsor for $\chi(\mg)\otimes \C[\fX]^{\bS\times G}$. \end{proposition}